Kathie Russo appears in the following:

 Monday, March 04, 2013

 "No one needs another blowhard yelling at them.
-No one gives a rat’s patootie about my opinion."
-The 30 Rock anchor talks to Alec Baldwin in the latest episode of Here's the Thing.
+No one gives a rat’s patootie about my opinion," the NBC Nightly News anchor tells Alec.

 Monday, February 18, 2013